moloco/docs/van-sdk/s2s.md

-# Moloco VAN SDK - Server 2 Server (S2S)
+# Moloco VAN API - Server to Server (S2S)
-Moloco VAN SDK provides session and event tracking for mobile applications to facilitate advertising for app publishers.
+Moloco VAN API provides session and event tracking for mobile applications to facilitate advertising for app publishers.

 ## Description
-For S2S VAN SDK 2.0, user gathers relevant VAN information in their server and make requests to Moloco servers.
-This has several advantages over using Moloco SDK for native platforms (Android, iOS, Unity).
+For `VAN S2S API`, user gathers relevant tracking information in their server and make requests to Moloco servers.
+If you are a mobile app company, we suggest using our native SDK ([Android](android.md), [iOS](ios.md), Unity) since a lot of work (parsing, optimizing, encoding, and HTTP handling) is already done along with simple interface.

+`VAN S2S API` is encouraged for the following cases:

+- Occurrence of an event only handled by webview
+- Events only happening from the server side (e.g., status change of money wire transfer for a banking app, results of invitation to join a community)
+- Manipulated events by some post-processing after the in-app activity (e.g., separate "first purchase" event after looking up the payment history from the server side)

+`VAN S2S API` can have several advantages over using `Moloco VAN SDK` for native platforms:

 - No impact for end-users (e.g. app binary size, service latency, etc).
-- More sophisticated control (e.g. HTTP protocols, optimization)
+- More sophisticated control (e.g., HTTP protocols, optimization)

-However, if you are a mobile app company, we suggest using our native SDK (Android, iOS, Unity) since a lot of work (parsing, optimizing, encoding, and HTTP handling) is already done along with simple interface.

 ## Prerequisites
-Moloco S2S VAN SDK 2.0.0 is compatible for any device, as long as correctly used.
+Moloco `VAN S2S API` is compatible for any platform with HTTP protocol support.

-Integrating with Moloco SDK requires a `Product ID` and `Api Key` from Moloco.
+Integrating with Moloco API requires a `Product ID` and `Api Key` from Moloco.
 Contact [Moloco](mailto:support@molocoads.com) if you are missing either value.

 ## Instructions

-Like many other RESTful APIs, VAN API use resource entities to construct a URL.
+Like many other RESTful APIs, `VAN S2S API` uses resource entities to construct a URL.
 Mainly we use two entities `O-Event` and `P-Event` and the final URL format looks like this:

 O-Event
 > https://tracker-us.adsmoloco.com/tracking/post_o?o=%s